Vinayakam19/Vinayakam19/README.md

 ✨ I love to explore AI and try to build a strong connection between theoretical and practical scenarios in today's digital world.

-My research interests covers Machine Learning and Deep Learning, focusing on kernel methods for Support Vector Machine (SVM).
+My research interests covers Machine Learning and Deep Learning, focusing on kernel methods for Support Vector Machine classifer (SVM).

 ## 💻 I'm currently learning